microeinhundert/sst-edgedb-trpc-microservices/README.md

 # SST Microservices Architecture

+## Developing locally

+To develop the project locally, run `npm run sst:start` and wait for the infrastructure deployment to finish.
+Don't cancel the command after it has finished deploying!
+While the command is running, SST provides you with a (https://docs.sst.dev/live-lambda-development)[cloud native local development environment] that gives you instantaneous feedback on edits made in your Lambda function code.
+Running `npm run sst:console` will also provide you with a (https://docs.sst.dev/console)[web based dashboard] to debug and manage your infrastructure.

+After running `npm run sst:start`, you must also migrate the database by running `npm run edgedb:migrate`.

 ## Directories

 ### /apps

-Contains user-facing apps.
+Contains user-facing apps (frontends).

 ### /functions

-Contains Lambda functions not accessible over the public network.
+Contains Lambda functions not accessible over the public network, like Lambda Triggers or Step Functions.

 ### /packages